By Beth Hill, daughter of Martha Rehmeyer, CGPR Founder

 Their love and kisses are a big bonus!

-As you can see, adoption fees, while important, cannot sustain the rescue.
-Without generous donor support, we could not have saved 140 Pyrs in 2017!
+Adoption fees, while important, cannot sustain the rescue.
+Without generous donor support, we could not have saved over 100 Pyrs each year since 1992!
 Please continue to financially support CGPR in the following ways:

 - Contact email@example.com for help setting up an automatic monthly donation through PayPal or to set up CGPR to receive matching funds through any corporate donation-matching your employer might offer.